-As discussed in Item 2., under Government Regulation, CMS provides comparative public data, rating every SNF operating in each state based upon quality-of-care indicators.
+As discussed in Item 1., under Government Regulation, CMS provides comparative public data, rating every SNF operating in each state based upon quality-of-care indicators.
 Certain private organizations engage in similar monitoring and ranking activities.
 CMS's system is the Five-Star Quality Rating System which gives each nursing home a rating of between one and five stars in various categories, with five-star ratings harder to obtain over time.
-The ratings are available on a consumer-facing website, Nursing Home Compare.
+The ratings are available on a consumerfacing website, Nursing Home Compare.
 In cases of acquisitions, the previous operator's clinical ratings are included in our overall Five-Star Quality Rating and the rating may not reflect the improvements we were able to make until it is recalculated.
 Based on CMS's guidance and regulations, we expect more data to be collected by CMS and reported on the Nursing Home Compare website in the future.
+Additionally, CMS's ownership transparency final rule, which requires the disclosure of SNF ownership and affiliated parties, will ultimately provide for the public disclosure of information reported to CMS under that rule.
+This publicly available information may result in potential residents perceiving our highly rated facilities to be less desirable if they share ownership with lower rated facilities, even if the lower rated facility is a new acquisition or has a lower score for reasons beyond our control.

 CMS continues to increase quality measure thresholds, making it more difficult to achieve upward and five-star ratings.
-CMS increased its quality measure thresholds in October of 2022, making it more difficult for facilities to obtain or maintain four- and five-star ratings, which were most recently recalculated in July of 2023, allowing only 10% of nursing facilities within a state to receive a five-star rating.
+CMS increased its quality measure thresholds in October of 2022, making it more difficult for facilities to obtain or maintain four- and five-star ratings, which were most recently re-calculated in July of 2023, allowing only 10% of nursing facilities within a state to receive a five-star rating.
 CMS discloses the increasing standards for four- and five-star ratings in its star rating cut point table, which discloses the points needed for each star rating within every state.
 CMS has indicated that it will increase these quality measure thresholds every six months.
-Some facilities may see a decline in their overall five-star rating absent any new inspection information, and as a result the five-star ratings of our affiliated facilities may decline even as their quality measures remain unchanged or improve.
+Some facilities may see a decline in their overall five-star rating absent any new inspection information, and as a result the five-star ratings of our independent subsidiaries may decline even as their quality measures remain unchanged or improve.
 Additionally, on the Nursing Home Compare website, CMS recently began displaying a consumer alert icon next to nursing homes that have been cited on inspection reports for incidents of abuse, neglect, or exploitation.
 In July of 2022, CMS updated the scoring measures used for SNFs to include six dimensions of staffing and turnover, which may adversely affect the rating of our facilities on the Nursing Home Compare website.

 In July 2023, CMS revised the nursing-home level exclusion criteria used on the administrator turnover measure, adding information regarding its calculation of the staff turnover measure and publishing an updated ratings table, which identifies the points needed for each nursing facility to obtain certain star ratings within its state.
 This change made it more competitive to obtain a five-star rating, and more difficult to maintain such a rating once achieved.
 Only 10% of nursing facilities can receive a five-star rating in the state where it operates.
-The July 2023 change also increases the pressure on our independent operating subsidiaries to obtain a smaller number of available five-star ratings, as lower ratings may make it more difficult to attract prospective residents to receive our services.
+The July 2023 change also increases the pressure on our independent subsidiaries to obtain a smaller number of available five-star ratings, as lower ratings may make it more difficult to attract prospective residents to receive our services.